HaxeFoundation/code-cookbook/assets/content/cookbook/Other/named-parameters.md

 [Code in "Try Haxe"](http://try.haxe.org/#2E83d)

-> More on this topic: <http://haxe.org/manual/types-anonymous-structure.html>
+> More on this topic:
+>
+> - Anonymous structures in Haxe manual: <http://haxe.org/manual/types-anonymous-structure.html>
+> - Tinker Bell Language Extentions by back2dos provide a more integrated support for named parameters and discuss their usage: <https://github.com/haxetink/tink_lang#named-parameters>
 >
 > Author: x2f